 Demi-Leigh & hubby Tim Tebow move into their R44m Florida mansion

-Newlywed Demi-Leigh Nel-Peters and her hubby, Tim Tebow, are moving into their luxurious Florida mansion, which cost a whopping R44m!
+Newlywed Demi-Leigh Tebow and her hubby, Tim, are moving into their luxurious Florida mansion, which cost a whopping R44m!

 Demi-Leigh and Tim, who started dating in 2019, tied the knot in SA in January and look more than happy to finally be moving in together as husband and wife.